ErraticPattern/obsidian-ideas/Clippings/On preprocessing EEG data.md

 # Notes
 + He is a very interesting speaker.
 He finds the most interesting arguments.
 + His take on Berger being aware of the artifacts in EEG data is very interesting.
 If true, it would indeed explain why he took so long to publish his results.
++ The following is from [[Paul L. Nunez]].
+Remember this.
+>[!quote]
+> I watched all the subjects every subject very closely ...
+I watched them and even if they make the slightest body movement I said don't move
 # Content
 Video title: On preprocessing EEG data